 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 The Citi® Dividend Card is one of Citi‘s cash-back credit cards.
-It is similar to cards like the Chase Freedom Flex℠ with its rotating quarterly bonus categories.
+It's similar to cards like the Chase Freedom Flex℠ with its rotating quarterly bonus categories.
 Each quarter, Citi announces up to three Citi Dividend categories where you can earn 5% cash back when you use your card.

-Enrollment for the Citi Dividend 2025 second quarter categories is now open.
+Enrollment for the Citi Dividend 2025 third-quarter categories opened today, June 15, 2025.
 Here's what you need to know about the current categories and how to enroll.

 Page Contents